 Your Wedding Week

-After months of careful planning, it’s easy for the pressure and stress to build as the big day approaches.
+After months of careful wedding planning, it’s easy for the pressure and stress to build as the big day approaches.
 No matter how organised and prepared you are the final week can be extremely busy coordinating outfits, décor, cakes and guests.
 And with so many things to do, it’s easy to overlook a crucial element of preparations for the big day… your wellbeing!
 We know from experience of working with many couples that finding enough time for sleep, exercise, healthy eating and relaxation in the week leading up to the big day can be difficult.
 We’ve pulled together this handy guide to ensure you’re in tip top condition when the big day arrives.

 A Good Night’s Sleep